glennjones/microformat-shiv/test/README.md

 Client-side debugging tools
 ---------------------------
-There are also a number of other debugging and tests tools:
+There are also a number of other debugging and test tools:

-* http://localhost:3000/testrunner.html (clients side version microfomats test suite testrunner)
+* http://localhost:3000/testrunner.html (client side version of microfomats testrunner)
-* http://localhost:3000/parse.html (clients side form to for parsing and debugging)
+* http://localhost:3000/parse.html (client side form for parsing and debugging)
-* http://localhost:3000/parse-umd.html (clients side form to test the full umd wrapped version of the code)
+* http://localhost:3000/parse-umd.html (client side form to test the full UMD wrapped version of the code)
-* http://localhost:3000/count.html (clients side form to test count function)
+* http://localhost:3000/count.html (client side web page to test the count function)

-Server-side test
+Server-side tests
 --------------------------------------
-You can run mocho html test from the command line
+You can run Mocha html test from the command line
 ```sh
     $ mocha-phantomjs -R dot /test/ci.html
 ```

 Server-side test coverage reports
 --------------------------------------
-You can run test coverage reports using [poncho](https://github.com/deepsweet/poncho) from the command line
+You can run test coverage reports using [Poncho](https://github.com/deepsweet/poncho) from the command line

 ```sh
     $ ./node_modules/.bin/poncho --reporter lcov test/ci.html
 ```

-or to send the data to codacy.com or coveralls.io - you will need to add a token to your environment.
+or send the data to codacy.com or coveralls.io - you will need to add a token to your environment.

 ```sh
     $ ./node_modules/.bin/poncho --reporter lcov test/ci.html | ./node_modules/codacy-coverage/bin/codacy-coverage.js